 - Let the us know if your child has a medical condition

 - Let the school know if there is a change in your circumstances such as a house move, a new contact number, a change of name, a change of parental responsibility, emergency contacts

 - Let the school know if you have any court orders relating to the safety of your child

-The Designated Safeguarding Leads at Marvell College are:
+The Designated Safeguarding Lead at Marvell College is:

 Out of school hours and during school holidays:

 - If your concern is urgent and there is an immediate risk of harm, then contact the police on 999.